 If I could go back in time, I would reverse my decision to buy the house we purchased.
 I might still buy a place, but I would choose a townhouse or small condo in the city.

-At twenty-two, I didn’t need a large, single-family house with three bedrooms and four bathrooms.
-In retrospect, I should have spent more time focusing on where I wanted to live and what type of neighbors I wanted to live around.
+I didn’t need a large, single-family house with three bedrooms and four bathrooms in my early 20s.
+I should have focused more on where I wanted to live and what type of neighbors I wanted to live around.

 Buying Your First Home in Your 20s

-I don’t think I made a mistake in buying young.
-I just wish I thought more about what I valued.
+I don’t think I made a mistake in buying young, but I wish I had thought more about what I valued.
 In my early twenties, I only worried about whether or not I could afford my first home.
-Now I realize how many other factors I should have considered.
+I didn’t realize how many other factors I should have considered.

 I ran the numbers based on what relatives told me, but I didn’t perform enough due diligence on my own.
-Buying a house in my early 20s turned out to be a wise financial decision, but if I could do it again, I wouldn’t buy this one.
+Buying a house in my early 20s was a wise financial decision, but I don’t know if I would purchase a home that young again.